Spot Delivery and Car Financing Consumer Attorney

 The Maryland Motor Vehicle Administration issued a bulletin regarding the Spot Delivery law in an easy to read format that summarizes the law.
 It is available here.

-Yo Yo Sale and Spot Delivery Maryland Consumer Attorney
+Yo Yo Sale and Spot Delivery in Maryland

 The situation when a dealership lets the customer take the car home, but then for some reason the dealership tries to force the buyer to bring the car back is also called a “Yo Yo” Sale – the name comes from the back and forth that the buyer is subjected to by the dealership.
 Spot Delivery, or Yo Yo Sales, have a high potential for consumer abuse by a predatory car dealership.

-Maryland Law and Consumers’ Rights When Car Financing is Not Approved.
+Spot Delivery Legal Rights When Car Financing is Not Approved

 - The notice must state that financing has not been finalized;